 On recommendation letters

 Every year I receive many requests from students for a letter of recommendation.
 I take this part of my academic responsibilities very seriously, since I know that a good-quality letter can make or break your application.
-Writing a letter takes me a long time: unlike John Nash’s advisor, I typically write one or two pages, detailing your academic achievements but also our interactions over the years.
+Writing a letter takes me a long time (at least a day, spread out over several (re)writing sessions): unlike John Nash’s advisor, I typically write one or two pages, detailing your academic achievements but also our interactions over the years.
 To facilitate this process, I have listed a few things to look out for when you ask me for a letter of recommendation.

 Who should ask for a letter?